Key Figures & Certifications

 0

-416-2: Incidents with fine or penalty after recalls
+416-2: Incidents involving a fine or penalty following recalls

 Number